luejerry/autoclocker/readme.md

 * Windows: delete the `ClockOut` task from Task Scheduler.
 * Linux/Mac: run `atq` to find the clock out job, then `atrm` to delete it.

+## Configuration

+Configuration data is stored in `config.ini`, which is automatically generated on first run.

+* `work_hours`: total number of hours to work per day, in hours
+* `hours_resolution`: minimum paid time increment, in minutes

+Delete `config.ini` to restore default configuration settings.

 ## Todo
 * Add error checking for failure adding job.
 * Remove use of mutable global variables.